-- Computed tomography scan (CAT scan) and magnetic resonance imaging (MRI) of the spine are done as needed.
+- Computed tomography scan (CT scan) and magnetic resonance imaging (MRI), which provide detailed pictures of the spine, are done as needed.

 Classifying a spinal cord injury

-An SCI can be classified based on function (how much feeling and movement you have) or on where the damage occurred.
+An SCI can be classified based on how much feeling and movement you have or where the damage occurred.
 When a nerve in the spinal cord is injured, the nerve location and number are often used to describe how much damage there is.